 The 3 Ugrandite species also don’t overlap much in chemical composition.
 If you review the All Gem Garnet Graph on page 3, you’ll see that any gem Ugrandite other than Uvarovite can be classified simply as a Grandite, falling along the line that connects Grossular and Andradite.
 There is also a clear separation between the 2 species, with no true examples of intermediate composition.

 Pyralspite Garnet varieties and species are a different matter.
 They mix and blend with one other much more freely than Ugrandite Garnets.
-First we'll review how to separate the 3 red Garnet species: Pyrope, Almandine and Spessartine.
+First, let's review how to separate the 3 red Garnet species: Pyrope, Almandine and Spessartine.

 Whether the boundaries between Pyralpsite species and varieties are determined by quantitative measurements or visual appearance (or both), the distinctions we adopt are quite arbitrary.
-There may be little difference in color or composition between a high Pyrope and a low Almandine, and the difference between a red Malaya and a Standard Pyrope, or a Rhodolite and a purple Pastel Pyrope, may in some instances be just a small variation in trace chemistry that results in a slightly altered appearance.
+There may be little difference in color or composition between a high Pyrope and a low Almandine, and the difference between a red Malaya and a Standard Pyrope, or a Rhodolite and a purple Pastel Pyrope, may in some instances be just a small variation in trace chemistry and/or inter-valence charge transfer processes that results in a slightly altered appearance.

 But gemologists have to draw lines somewhere to separate species and varieties if we are to distinguish and categorize the innumerable variations in Garnets seen within a solid solution series.
 The challenge is to arrive at a consensus as to which parameters are the most appropriate for separating and naming Garnets.